 Perhaps the best way to understand ERISA regulation is to understand what is excluded from regulation under ERISA.
 Nearly all employer-sponsored benefits and insurance plans not included in the following list are regulated by ERISA:

-- Voluntary insurance — policies and benefits issued by employers, but participation is voluntary, not endorsed by the employer and you pay your own premiums
+- Voluntary insurance — Policies and benefits are issued by employers, but participation is voluntary, not endorsed by the employer; and you pay your own premiums.

-- Individual insurance — policies purchased outside of policies that your employer offers
+- Individual insurance — Policies are purchased outside of policies that your employer offers.

-- Business owner insurance — policies purchased by business owners for themselves, which do not cover employees
+- Business owner insurance — Policies are purchased by business owners for themselves, which do not cover employees.

-- Religious organization insurance — policies and benefits for employees of nonprofits, schools, museums, mission organizations, hospitals, youth organizations and other organizations affiliated with recognized religions
+- Religious organization insurance — They involve policies and benefits for employees of nonprofits, schools, museums, mission organizations, hospitals, youth organizations and other organizations affiliated with recognized religions.

-If you believe that your benefits or insurance plan may not be covered by ERISA, you should contact our Chicago office immediately.
+If you believe that your benefits or insurance plan may not be covered by ERISA, you should contact our office in Chicago immediately.
 You may have more legal rights to maximizing the value of your case and taking effective legal action.

-Contact DeBofsky, Sherman & Casciari, PC For An Attorney Consultation
+Contact DeBofsky Sherman Casciari Reynolds P.C., For An Attorney Consultation